domvm/domvm/README.md

 ### Views

 What React calls "components", domvm calls "views".
-A view definition is a named function which gives you an isolated working scope for any internal view state or helper functions.
+A view definition can be a plain object or a named closure (for isolated working scope, internal view state or helper functions).
-This function must return a template-generating `render` function or an object containing the same:
+The closure must return a template-generating `render` function or an object containing the same:

 <!--
 However, domvm's views can be initialized both imperatively and declaratively prior to being composed within other views or being rendered to the DOM.